dotmpe/node-sitefile/doc/feature-route.rst

       # txt/%.rst: du.txt:**/*.rst#
       # %.rst: sfv0.src:**/*.rst

-  Above idea on basic, but flexible 0.1-ish syntax.
 Currently each glob scan is individual.
-Something more intelligent maybe.

-  But no abstraction of resource type yet.
-Only the tree of sitefile contexts.
-  KISS. ``sfv0.*`` to do some specific things about routing for both browser clients and more programmatic access... maybe.

 Rather would abstract ideas presented in syntax a bit, extend existing ideas.
 Before making Sf more complex in features by bringing in new ideas..

   1. default routes, perhaps per profile too..
 Something more fancy than just `sitefile ./my/alt/Sitefile.yaml`?